mynaparrot/plugNmeet-docs/blog/2025-10-26-build-video-conferencing-app-in-under-an-hour.md

 2.  **Use a simple API call** to control rooms and users.
 3.  **Integrate the pre-built client** for an instant user interface.

 You've skipped the mountain of WebRTC complexity and gone straight to building your application.
-From here, you can use our **Design Customization** features to completely white-label the client, or use our webhooks to build complex business logic around your meetings.
+From here, your next step is to make it truly your own.
+Learn **[how to deeply integrate and white-label the client](/blog/deep-integration-white-label-guide)** to create a seamless user experience that perfectly matches your brand.

 The power of a complete WebRTC platform is now at your fingertips.
 What will you build?